- Fake News

 Access: The easiest way to reach the area is via the coastal path.
 Having parked your car at the National Trust car park at Stiffkey (no charge) walk east along the path for approximately one and a half miles until you reach the creek on your left.
 Alternatively, park on the NT car park at Morston (charge) and walk along the coast path towards Stiffkey – this is slightly further.
 When you have reached the Freshes you will see some moored fishing boats in the creek and dinghies hauled up onto the grass.

-There is an alternative and much shorter route from the A149 coast road at White Bridges – MR TF987436 – a location not named on the map.
-I should add a warning at this point.
-The A149 can be very busy in the summer months and is quite a dangerous road to walk along as there are no pavements or flat verges.
-For that reason I would advise against using this route if you have children with you.
-Carrying your belongings for about 200 yards on this road whilst supervising children is fraught with danger from passing traffic.
-In addition, the only parking available is in a layby on the north side of the road near two farm buildings.
-This layby is frequently used by bait diggers who make their way down to the marsh via the footpath beside the buildings.
+There is an alternative and much shorter route from the A149 coast road at White Bridges – MR TF987436.
+I should add a warning: the A149 can be very busy in the summer months and is a dangerous road to walk along.
+The only parking available at this point is at an unsurfaced layby on the north side of the road near two farm buildings.
+The layby is frequently used by bait diggers who make their way down to the marsh via the footpath beside the buildings.
 Do not go that way.
-Instead you need to walk down the road in the direction of Morston to the bridge over the River Stiffkey.
-Here you will find a marked footpath that will take you a short distance to the grass bank that runs alongside the coastal path.
+Instead you need to cross the road where you will find a footpath behind the hedge that ends at the bridge over the River Stiffkey.
+Across the road you will find a marked footpath that will take you a short distance to the grass bank that runs alongside the coastal path.
 Climb the steps over the bank and turn right towards Morston.

 Tagged with: norfolk picnic spots